makeabledk/laravel-eloquent-status/readme.md

 ### Creating a status class

-We will define all our valid statuses as public function in a dedicated status class.
+We will define all our valid statuses as public functions in a dedicated status class.

 ````php
 <?php